ans-group/docs.ukfast.co.uk/source/AntiDDoS/index.rst

 =========================================
-Anti Direct Denial of Service (Anti DDoS)
+Anti Distributed Denial of Service (Anti DDoS)
 =========================================

-Direct Denial of Service (DDoS) attacks are a major issue for many websites and applications.
+Distributed Denial of Service (DDoS) attacks are a major issue for many websites and applications.
 Anti DDoS is a UKFast solution to help protect your IT environment from such attacks.

 .. toctree::